Expelled: No Intelligence Allowed: Screenings in support of Academic Freedom bills

 "It's kind of an irony: The public is expelled from a movie called Expelled."
 The screening was attended by about 100 people, but few were legislators, and the majority of legislators stayed away.

 Shortly before the film's general release, Walt Ruloff held a press conference at The Heritage Foundation in Washington, D.C., on April 15, and announced his plans to use the film as part of a campaign to pass Academic Freedom bills in a variety of American states.
 At least one Discovery Institute press conference on the bills has included a screening of Expelled.
-The issue was revived in 2009 when Florida Senator Stephen R. Wise cited the film as one reason that he is sponsoring plans to introduce a bill requiring biology teachers to present the idea of intelligent design.
+The issue was revived in 2009 when Florida Senator Stephen Wise cited the film as one reason that he is sponsoring plans to introduce a bill requiring biology teachers to present the idea of intelligent design.